natesales/pathvector/docs/docs/configuration.md

 ### `accept-default`

-Should default routes be added to the bogon list?
+Should default routes be accepted?
+Setting to false adds 0.0.0.0/0 and ::/0 to the global bogon list.

 | Type | Default | Validation |
 |------|---------|------------|